New Exhibits Coming in 2024...Check Out Previous Shows

 “Growing up in Seymour I was always close to nature.
 Camping at Vallonia Lake or Hoosier National Forest sparked a lot of imagination for me.
 I always knew I wanted to be an artist/painter,” Owens said.
 “Coming back home is always a nice feeling, knowing that this is where the seed was planted for this adventure.”

-Works in the “Campfire Stories” exhibit range in size from 12 inches by 12 inches to 24 inches by 48 inches, with prices starting at $250.
+Works in the “Campfire Stories” exhibit ranged in size from 12 inches by 12 inches to 24 inches by 48 inches, and prices started at $250.